cisagov/teamserver-packer/README.md

 role_session_name = example
 ```

-The [Packer template](src/packer.json) requires two environment variables to be defined:
+The [Packer template](src/packer.json) requires three environment variables
+to be defined:

+- `BUILD_BUCKET`: The S3 bucket containing the Cobalt Strike installer.
 - `BUILD_REGION`: The region in which to build the image.
 - `BUILD_REGION_KMS`: The KMS key alias to use to encrypt the image.